Industries

 These are fundamental checks, but they are essential to making sure you are dealing with a reputable company.
 Otherwise, you risk introducing vulnerabilities into your global supply chain that set you up for inconsistent product quality, failed audits, and potentially losing an entire season’s worth of inventory due to defects.

-This is especially important for high-risk commodities like cotton and fashion, where origin fraud is common.
+This is especially important for high-risk commodities like cotton and fashion, where origin fraud is common and forced labor compliance is essential for trade.

 Sourcing from new regions means working with suppliers that might not have the same financial stability as more established ones.
 Some manufacturers in developing regions operate on thin margins and rely on a handful of big customers to stay afloat.
 If they suddenly lose a contract or face an economic downturn, you could be left without the products you need when you need them most.